sds-edu/SDS-CD-GH-AWS-Guide/README.md

 ## Part I: Deploying to AWS Elastic Beanstalk

-Now, let’s deploy our backend to AWS Elastic Beanstalk.
+We will first manually deploy the backend of the address book app to AWS Elastic Beanstalk.
+This will help you understand the deployment process and the different components involved.
+Then, we will set up GitHub Actions to automate the deployment process.

 Amazon Web Services (AWS) is a cloud computing platform that allows developers to run their applications and services in the cloud without managing the underlying infrastructure, making it easier for developers to deploy and manage their applications.